The scene of the crime…

 Marantz 33/330 Speakers

-With my musical innocence lost; my fate as a music infatuationist was sealed–forever!
-I believe every new experience in this life “hits” everyone with a different degree of impact.
-For some, seeing their first in-person sporting event sears an unquenchable lust for their favorite sports team into their brains.
-For some, their initial experiences with a pet brands them as an animal-lover forever.
-For me, there would be no event–in the grand scheme my eventual reality–that would ever hit me in quite the way watching my old man give his new component stereo hell by way of the Spinners’ “Working My Way Back to You/Forgive Me, Girl” would.
+With my musical innocence lost, my fate as a music infatuationist was sealed—forever!
+I believe every new experience in this life impacts everyone with a different degree of cosmic importance.
+For some, seeing their first in-person sporting event injects an unquenchable lust for their favorite sports team into their very blood—they bleed their favorite team’s colors.
+For some, their formative experiences with a family pet fosters a love of animals that borders on the hysterical.
+For me, there would be no event that would ever hit me in quite the way watching my old man give his new component stereo hell by way of the Spinners’ “Working My Way Back to You/Forgive Me, Girl” would.

 Soon after the stereo purchase, Chuck added a pair of Koss K/A6LC Dynamic Stereophone Headphones into the mix.
 And with that addition, I began to realize that enjoying music could be accomplished on a singular level.
-Jamming to the Spinners did not require group participation and mass carpet-fiber homicide.
+Jamming to the Spinners did not require group participation and serial carpet-fiber murder.

 So, at the ripe-old-age of eight, I had been inadvertently converted to a music infatuaionist by my father.
-And there were three LPs in heavy rotation during that first formative year:
+And there were three LPs in heavy rotation during that initial formative year:

-All of a sudden, by way of the of Koss K/A6LC Dynamic Stereophone Headphones, I had musical freewill–it was immensely liberating!
-At that same time, my old man seemed to have become more interested–at least in an aesthetic sense–in acquiring the aforementioned stereo components than actually enjoying them.
+All of a sudden, by way of the of Koss K/A6LC Dynamic Stereophone Headphones, I had musical freewill—it was immensely liberating!
+Around that same time, my old man seemed to have become more interested—at least in an aesthetic sense—in acquiring the aforementioned stereo components than actually enjoying them.
 His “musical” taste had inexplicably shifted to the talk radio (WCCO) that was constantly blaring out of the cheap transistor radio in the kitchen.
-Coming from the man that once played records and danced around the family room with the grace of a shadow-eyed ninja, the man that took lessons on how to dance “the Hustle“, this was sort of an abrupt shift – in my eyes anyway?
+Coming from the man that once played records and danced around the family room with the grace of a shadow-eyed ninja, the man that took lessons on how to dance “the Hustle“, the man who vigorously clanked his heavy gold ring on the steering wheel to the beat of any song on the car stereo, this was sort of a confounding shift.

-The happy accidental upshot of Chuck’s shift in “musical” taste, was that I basically had his spanking new component stereo system to myself; or so I assumed.
+The happy accidental upshot of Chuck’s shift in “musical” taste, was that I basically had his spanking new component stereo system to myself.
 This was a magnificent turn of events to be sure!
 I had a pair of Koss K/A6LC Dynamic Stereophone Headphones, a Pioneer SX-780 Receiver, a Pioneer PL-400 Turntable, and all of my old man’s LPs at my disposal.
-And so I began to dispose of as many LPs as I possibly could.
-It is akin to giving a man who has just completed 40 days and 40 nights in the desert a Thanksgiving feast.
-I would quickly “devour” anything that existed in the old man’s record collection…and move on from there…
+It is akin to inviting a man who has just completed 40 days and 40 nights aimlessly wandering the desert to Thanksgiving dinner.
+And so I began to consume as many LPs as I possibly could.
+I would quickly devour anything that existed in the old man’s record collection.

-From there, life unfolded before my very eyes, musical formats evolved (media and style) and I would frantically fold the evolution of music into my own existence.
-But is was not until the eventual stewardship of the musical artifacts of my youth was passed on to me, that I paused and once again contemplated raw, organic musical enjoyment.
-Just like every other drone, I was immersed in a minutia of a digital music goo – more concerned with acquisition than experience.
-I fell victim to all of the conventional “improvements” in the arena of musical enjoyment to such a degree that music enjoyment had become tedious.
+Just like every other digital drone, by the late ’90s (my late 20s), I was immersed in a minutia of a musical bits and bytes.
+I was more concerned with acquisition than experience.
+I fell victim to all of the conventional “improvements” in the arena of musical enjoyment to such a degree, that enjoyment of music had actually become tedious, a chore of sorts.
 I had become prodigiously jaded toward music.
-I had completely lost track of the experience of watching goosebumps rise off my arms as the initial notes of musical excellence whizzed past my eardrums and beyond.
+I had completely lost track of the joy of watching goosebumps rise off my arms as the initial notes of aural excellence whizzed past my eardrums and beyond.

-I realized it had been a long time since I had had any ear-shattering aural sex – a sad realization, indeed…
+When my old man gave me the old stereo, I realized it had been a long time since I had had any ear-shattering aural sex—a sad realization, indeed…

 So, after some (significant) procurement and juggling of vintage stereo equipment, I assembled the world’s most dangerous Pioneer Silver Series stack this side of the Mpls./St. Paul border.
-I foundationed it with a pair of Pioneer CS-703 speakers acquired from some dude in Ohio by way of eBay.
+I paired it with a set of Pioneer CS-703 speakers acquired from some dude in Ohio by way of eBay.

 With the [ confl (uence conv) ergence ] = conflergence of three events: